 - Seventh-day Adventist doctrines, beliefs, and practices;

-- Seventh-day Adventist perspectives on Daniel and Revelation and how they inform the issues of suffering and pain; and
+- Seventh-day Adventist perspectives on Daniel and Revelation, and how they inform the issues of suffering and pain;

 - Seventh-day Adventist health, wellness, and lifestyle issues.

-The education model designed for this academic certificate will be through distance learning online modalities that use Canvas as its learning management system (LMS).
+The educational model designed for this academic certificate will be through distance learning online modalities that use Canvas as its learning management system (LMS).

 Program learning outcomes and performance

 - Explain Christian theology and history, with specific attention to Seventh-day Adventist life and thought;

 - Integrate Adventist doctrines into their ministry and as a representative of the Seventh-day Adventist Church;

 No transfer units are accepted for the Denominational Studies for Chaplains Program.